Join whatsapp group Join Now

 Why Lysosomes is called Suicidal bags of cells?

-Lysosomes having hydrolytic enzymes, these hydrolytic enzymes can digest the Foreign particles but sometimes these hydrolytic enzymes are secreted in huge amounts and they can digest the entire cell.
+Lysosomes have hydrolytic enzymes, these hydrolytic enzymes can digest Foreign particles but sometimes these hydrolytic enzymes are secreted in huge amounts and they can digest the entire cell.
 Hence, this is known as the Suicidal bag of the cell.

 Centrosome

-The centrosome is resent only in animal cells near the nucleus.
-It is functional during cell division when it helps to form spindle fibers on which chromosomes get attached.
+The centrosome is present only in animal cells near the nucleus.
+It is functional during cell division when it helps to form spindle fibers to which chromosomes get attached.

 Nuclear membrane